-Presented by Matthew Mantel, Reference and Research Librarian
+Presented by Katy Stein Badeaux, Reference and Research Librarian

-Presented by Dan Baker, International and Foreign Law Librarian
+Presented by Dan Donahue, International and Foreign Law Librarian

 This session will explore strategies of researching in the area of international, foreign, and comparative law (IFCL).
 After a brief introduction into international law, including an overview of the major international organizations and the differences between common law and civil law, this session will identify major legal resources for IFCL research.